ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_questions.md

 $$Pr(remission =1 | X_1 = 33) = \frac{1}{1 + e^{-(-4.8792 + 0.0258 \* 33)}}$$
 $$Pr(remission =1 | X_1 = 33) = \frac{1}{1 + 56.137} = 0.01750$$

-2. Let $x$ be the count of the gum bacteria for which probability of the improvement is $0.5$.
+2. Let $X$ be the count of the gum bacteria for which probability of the improvement is $0.5$.

 $$Pr(gum bacteria) = \frac{e^{\theta_0 + \theta_1X}}{1 + e^{\theta_0 + \theta_1X}} = \frac{1}{2}$$